 When should I perform Griha Pravesh Puja?

 One performs this pooja depending upon the position of the Sun.
 Movement of the Sun decides the auspicious day to perform it.
 The best time for the Griha Pravesh puja is when the Sun moves north.
-Also, the lunar calendar decides the auspicious months for moving into a new house.
+Also, the hindu calendar decides the auspicious months for moving into a new house.

 Based on the astrological calculations, one fixes the time to perform the Griha Pravesh puja.

 One should avoid Griha Pravesh Puja when a lady in the house is expecting a child.
-One should also avoid it during first day of the Tamil month, Tuesdays and New Moon days.
+One should also avoid it during the first day of the Tamil month, Tuesdays and New Moon days.

 Days that are best for the Griha Pravesh puja muhurats are Dussehra, Vasant Panchami, Gudi Padwa and Akshaya Tritiya.